kragen/dumpulse/performance.md

 each packet requires some 27–29 nanoseconds; on a single core, my laptop could thus handle some 35 million heartbeat requests per second.

+### Further results ###

+I switched to big-endian packet formats and optimized the Adler-32 calculation a bit.

+loopbench.c still takes ≈28 seconds.
+Compiling loopbench.c and
+dumpulse.c with -O5 -fomit-frame-pointer instead, loopbench handles 1
+billion packets in 16 seconds, thus 16 ns per packet.
+Now the sizes of dumpulse compiled for different architectures are as follows, which are a few bytes larger than previously:

+       text	   data	    bss	    dec	    hex	filename
+        335	      0	      0	    335	    14f	dumpulse-atmega328.o
+        345	      0	      0	    345	    159	dumpulse-attiny88.o
+        385	      0	      0	    385	    181	dumpulse-i386.o
+        372	      0	      0	    372	    174	dumpulse.o

+`udpserver` used 160,089 instructions with 0 `set_variable` packets,
+161,158 with a single packet, 173,236 with 100, and 283,036 with 1000.
+One health report is 164,406, one health report and 1000 setvars is 287,353 (though there is some experimental error).
+This suggests that the cost per setvar has gone from 128 instructions down to 122, and the cost for a health report has gone down from 5227 to either 4317 or 4517, but I wrote down one of the numbers wrong.

 Reliability
 -----------